thomasd7021/github-notes/README.md

 Github is a place where you can use git on a server online.

 ### Repo
 A space where you keep all your files for a project.
+Its a group of files that are all related to the samething.

 ### Commit